Retirement Accounts

 Solo 401(k)

 A solo 401(k) or individual plan is both an employer sponsored and individual retirement plan.
 It is available if you are self-employed and have no full-time employees, aside from your spouse.
 If your spouse works for your business, both of you may contribute to a solo 401(k) up to the individual limits described below.
-The drawback is that you will pay both individual and employer fees to open and maintain the account..
+There is no equivalent solo 403(b)..

 Solo 401(k)s come in two varieties, both of which will grow tax-free until you begin to withdraw the money.